rinald/epoka_clubs/README.md

-# Epoka Student
+# Epoka Clubs

-An app for Epoka University's Students
+An app for Epoka University's Student Clubs